david-abboud/FF-extension/README.md

 - Click "Apply Flags" to update the current tab's URL

 ### Adding New Flags
-1. Choose environment type using the Dev/Proj05 toggle
+1. Choose where this flag is configured (2.0 or 3.0)
-2. Enter flag name in the input field
+2. Enter the flag name in the input field
 3. Click "Add" button

 ### Managing Flags